DolicaAkelloEgwel/studies-show/README.md

 I wanted an excuse to use LaTeX again for something.

 ## Output
-The output that people created can be seen [here](https://github.com/DolicaAkelloEgwel/studies-show/tree/main/exhibition)
+The output that people generated can be seen [here](https://github.com/DolicaAkelloEgwel/studies-show/tree/main/exhibition).

 ## Inspiration
 These sorts of things were living rent-free in my mind for a few weeks.
 https://www.science.org/content/article/unethical-ai-research-reddit-under-fire

+## Feedback
+Some of the things people said during the private viewing and the exhibition...
+"This would blow the mind of a medieval peasant."
+"Well that's a big fat lie."
+"This one's my favourite."
+"It's like a fever dream."